-Aniseed oil / Star anise oil
+What's the difference between Aniseed oil and Star anise oil?

-The anise plant is native to Egypt, whereas the star anise plant is native to China, and they are so dissimilar in properties that aniseed is actually a closer relation to carrots or celery!
+The anise plant is native to Egypt, whereas the star anise plant is native to China, and they are so dissimilar in properties that aniseed oil is actually a closer relation to carrots or celery!
 Both of these oils are also sometimes confused with fennel seed oil due to the liquorice scent that they all share.

-Cinnamon bark oil / Cassia oil
+What's the difference between Cinnamon bark oil and Cassia oil?

 Cinnamon bark oil and cassia oil aren’t exactly the same oil, but they are very close cousins.
 Both are members of the cinnamon family, and they’re highly similar in both scent and properties.
 However, cassia is said to have a more bitter scent and a higher potency.

-Bay laurel oil / Bay leaf oil
+What's the difference between Bay laurel oil and Bay leaf oil?

 This is a confusing one.
 Bay laurel oil, or Laurus nobilis, is extracted from the Mediterranean bay laurel tree.
 It has different properties from bay leaf oil and differs in scent.
 Despite this, bay laurel oil is sometimes also referred to as bay leaf oil, which means that these two separate oils sometimes have the same name.

-Clove bud oil / Clove leaf oil
+What's the difference between Clove bud oil and Clove leaf oil?

 As we would expect, clove bud oil is extracted from the buds of the clove plant and clove leaf oil from the leaves.
 The two oils are very similar in benefits, but clove bud oil is more potent, with a stronger scent and higher levels of eugenol.
 Clove leaf oil is milder and safer for topical use.